zakstal/FE-boilerplate/README.md

 - Reselect
 - Json server

-## Start up
+## Startup

-To start the applictaion run
+To start the application run
 `npm install`
 `npm start`

-To start the json server run
+To start the JSON server run
 `npm run json-server`

-## Json server
+## JSON server

-The json server includes two tables, one of cat images under `/cats` and one of dog images under `/dogs`.
+The JSON server includes two tables, one of cat images under `/cats` and one of dog images under `/dogs`.
-The json server will run on port `3001`.
+The JSON server will run on port `3001`.

 # The Project

-Your making a site of your favorite type of animal (either a cat or dog obviously) and you want to display a grid of images where each image is centered with a 1:1 aspect ratio.
+You're making a site of your favorite type of animal (either a cat or dog obviously) and you want to display a grid of images where each image is centered with a 1:1 aspect ratio.

 This grid needs to be responsive down to mobile.

-Each image should have a click event that opens a modal and displays the image centered so you can adimre each creatures individual glory.
+Each image should have a click event that opens a modal and displays the image centered so you can admire each creature's glory.

-The modal should be made by you and not utilize an exteranl libraries (except React).
+The modal should be made by you and not utilize an external libraries (except React).
-The modal should display full screen with a background overlay and the contentent centered in the viewport.
-Please a nice entrance and exit animation.
+The modal should display full screen with a background overlay and the content centered in the viewport.
+Please add a nice entrance and exit animation.

-Images for your favorite animal are available via json server.
+Images for your favorite animal are available via JSON server.

-You can add any additional flair to you website as well as tests if you have time.
+You can add any additional flair to Your website as well as tests if you have time.